CT Special Forces: Fire for Effect: Plot

 Banner informs Raptor, Owl and Tracy of his latest find; NO has set a task for the CTSF, where they have held hostage of the CTSF's senators and will publicly execute them in 3 hours, doing so would result in the end of the CTSF.
 The three of them are shocked, but are determined to finish things off.
 Owl goes down in stealth, though on the ground Thesis is blocked off again, where Owl later enables contact via morse and saves the senators.

 While back in Antarctica, the NO has begun attack on the CTSF base.
 Everyone is panicked.
 Owl receives a call while returning, which he is informed by Tracy to extract all of Thesis' data.
 A huge bomb is also fired down towards the base.
 Owl parachutes down and disarms the bomb, where on the ground he carries out his orders.

-Unfortunately Banner enters and suspects Owl for betraying the CTSF.
+Banner enters and suspects Owl for betraying the CTSF.
 When the others find out, Raptor was shocked.
 Owl tries to prove his innocence, which was partly supported by the terrorists' action which the communications were disrupted.
 Owl is sent into detainment while Raptor goes out to secure the base and reprogram the communications.
 He later finds the leader and tells Tracy to release Owl and group with him.

 The leader turns out to be none other than Owl's previous partner, Anton Call.
 Call wants revenge on the CTSF, which he almost succeeds.
 Owl seemed reluctant on shooting his former partner, until he and Raptor go on a chase to stop Call.
 They succeed, and Banner apologises to Owl for doubting him.
 Banner also recalls his late soldiers whose bravery he will not forget, and senses pride he has with the CTSF.